Open Neural Tube Defects (ONTDs) in Children

 What causes open neural tube defects in a child?

 During pregnancy, the brain and spine begin as a flat plate of cells.
 This plate rolls into a tube, called the neural tube.
 The tube is completely formed 28 to 32 days after conception.
 If all or part of the neural tube fails to close, this leaves an opening.
 The opening is called an open neural tube defect.
-The opening in the tube may be left exposed or covered with bone or skin.
+The opening in the tube may be left exposed or it may be covered with bone or skin.

 Which children are at risk for open neural tube defects?